Home | News | Books | Speeches | Places | Resources | Education | Index | Search

 © Abraham Lincoln Online

-Lincoln's Advice to LawyersBefore Abraham Lincoln was elected President, he practiced law for nearly 25 years in Illinois.
+Lincoln's Advice to LawyersBefore Abraham Lincoln was elected President he practiced law for nearly 25 years in Illinois.
 Occasionally his writings reveal advice he offered lawyers or aspiring lawyers.
 In this selection of quotations you will notice his emphasis on self-education, the method he used to enter the profession.
 At the time, studying with an established lawyer was far more common than attending law school.
-Lincoln could not afford law school, and in his autobiography of 1860 he wrote that he "studied with nobody."
+Lincoln came from an impoverished background and could not afford law school, let alone college or preparatory school.
+In his autobiography of 1860 he wrote that he "studied with nobody."

 Letter to Isham Reavis on November 5, 1855

 I have just reached home, and found your letter of the 23rd. ult.
 I am from home too much of my time, for a young man to read law with me advantageously.
 If you are resolutely determined to make a lawyer of yourself, the thing is more than half done already.
 It is but a small matter whether you read with any body or not.
 I did not read with any one.
 Get the books, and read and study them till, you understand them in their principal features; and that is the main thing.
 It is of no consequence to be in a large town while you are reading.
 I read at New-Salem, which never had three hundred people living in it.
 The books, and your capacity for understanding them, are just the same in all places.
 Mr. Dummer is a very clever man and an excellent lawyer (much better than I, in law-learning); and I have no doubt he will cheerfully tell you what books to read, and also loan you the books.